-Context For largely historical reasons, governments are generally organised around individually accountable vertical silos (for example, tax, health, transport) with clear demarcations between central, regional, and local government.
-Even within a particular tier of government, several organisations can have responsibility for different aspects of the same person, same asset or same process.
-Yet citizens and Comment [PFB20]: Previously agreed management processes which operate at the whole-of-government level.
+- 717 For largely historical reasons, governments are generally organised around individually accountable - 718 vertical silos (for example, tax, health, transport) with clear demarcations between central, regional, - and local government.
+Even within a particular tier of government, several organisations can have - 720 responsibility for different aspects of the same person, same asset or same process.
+Yet citizens and - 721 business needs cut across these demarcations.
+In moving to a citizencustomer-centric approach, it is - 722 vital to redress this fragmented approach to business management, and to put in place business - 723 management processes which operate at the whole-of-government level.